Continuing on in the series Selling a home in Los Angeles, we will discuss the next phase which is when the offers start to come in.

 - The inspection contingency period?
 This is the period the buyer has to do all their inspections.
 The standard on the contract is 17 days, but a good offer will reduce that to 7 or 10 days.
 This is plenty of time to complete the due diligence period.

 - Home Warranty.
-This is insurance the seller usually pays for to cover appliances, HVAC, etc. in the home for the first year.
+This is insurance the buyer requests the seller usually to pays which covers appliances, HVAC, etc. in the home for the first year.
 Generally the buyer asks for a policy between $350 to $500.
 This is a small amount and usually is not an issue, but it is worth noting.

 - Requested items.
 Is the seller asking for personal items such as the living room chandelier, a piece of furniture etc?

 - Special requests.
 Is the buyer asking for anything unusual like a long escrow?
-Is the offer contingent upon them selling another property?
+Is the offer contingent upon them selling another property? (rare in our market).
 The cleaner the offer, the better the chances of the buyer closing.

 Any or all of the above items may be countered by the seller.
 Or if everything is acceptable then the seller may accept the offer